I was planning to write about something other than Russian doping in my column this week. Honestly.

 A Russian Investigative Committee then released the results of its own examination into doping problems and - surprise, surprise - concluded that ex-Moscow Laboratory director turned whistleblower Grigory Rodchenkov was completely to blame.
 There was an interesting climb-down here as, for the first time, they conceded that the “Duchess cocktails” combining steroids with alcohol did exist, even if they were supposedly the creation of one man only.

-Russian President Vladimir Putin then leaped into action, announcing that “the accusations of Russia’s alleged support for doping in sports may be linked with the upcoming Presidential elections…”
+Russian President Vladimir Putin then leapt into action, announcing that “the accusations of Russia’s alleged support for doping in sports may be linked with the upcoming Presidential elections…”

 He blamed a large spectrum of figures largely based in the United States.
 "In response to our alleged interference in their elections, they want to stir up problems during the Russian Presidential election," Putin declared.